LukeBarcenas/MyPCStats/README.md

 #### Step 5 (For always having inputs collected)
 On your keyboard, press "Win+r" to open the command window, and type "shell:startup" to go to your startup folder

-Head back to the "scripts" folder in the "MyPCStats" folder and make a shortcut of the "runStatsCollector" by right clicking the file, pressing "Show more options", then "Create shortcut".
+Head back to the "scripts" folder in the "MyPCStats" folder and make a shortcut of "PCStatsCollector" by right clicking the file, pressing "Show more options", then "Create shortcut".

 Drag this newly created shortcut into the "startup" folder and you are good to go!
 Your stats should now always be collected on startup.

 ## Help
 #### Data not being collected?
 In the MyPCStats app, go to the homepage in the questions section or the settings and click the link to open the application's folder.
-Head to the scripts folder and double click "runStatsCollector".
+Head to the scripts folder and double click "PCStatsCollector".
 Then, stats should start being collected.
 If you want to have it automatically start, follow step 5 in the download section.

 ##### Still not working or found a new bug?
 Report it to the Issues page, and I'll get to it as soon as possible.